My Year as a Specials Rotation Librarian

 FAMILY ISSUES

-Add into this that I was also a mom of two young boys.
-This was the school year that my toddler was sick pretty much all the time (asthma, food allergies, and lactose intolerance were ultimately the diagnosis).
 It was also the year that my three-year old broke his arm on the playground at his preschool.
-In addition to having surgery on his broken arm, he was also hospitalized twice that school year for pneumonia.
-Thankfully, my principal was a single mom of two young boys.
-She may not have liked my 17 absences that year, but at least she understood.
+In addition to having surgery on his broken arm, he was also hospitalized twice that school year for symptoms caused by walking pneumonia.

 MY EXPERIENCE IS NOT UNIQUE